 After Rossetti’s wife died, Annie posed for Rossetti as Helen of Troy (see this post) and Woman in Yellow.
 She was in a relationship with Captain Thompson (cousin to the previously mentioned Lord Ranelagh).
 They married on July 23, 1863.
 The couple had children — Annie Helen (1866) and Thomas James (1867).
 If there were more, I have not found a record.
 Hunt married his wife, Fanny, who appears in his painting Isabella and the pot of Basil.
 She died soon after.

 From a difficult Victorian childhood of poverty to posing as the face who launched a thousand ships as Helen of Troy.
 Annie may have had a rocky relationship with William Holman Hunt, but in the end she stood her ground and lived life on her own terms.
-Well, as much as any woman could in such a stifling time period.
+Well, as much as any woman in her circumstances could in such a stifling time period.